ManticoreGamesInc/platform-documentation/src/tutorials/first_game_ctf.md

 ## Switching Between Scenes

-The framework has two different game modes that are in different scenes.
+The framework has two different game modes that are in different [scenes](../references/scenes.md).
 Testing both modes requires knowing how to switch scenes in Core.

 ### Open the Scenes Window

 The **Scenes** window displays all the available scenes in the project.
-By default, the project should have the Scenes window open next to the Properties window.
+You can open the scenes window by clicking **Window > Scenes** in the top menu bar.
 The current scene displayed is highlighted orange, which should be 1 Flag.

-!!! note
-    You can reopen the **Scenes** window by going to **Window > Scenes** in the top menu bar.

 ![!Scene Window](../img/FrameworksCTF/FrameworksCTF_Scene.png){: .center loading="lazy" }